Uploaded at Oct 8 09:50:48 2024 (UTC)

 Note that this is always possible since non-linear left-hand sides are allowed in Curry (in contrast to Haskell).

-• with functions (default, i.e., --conservative is not set): specify some predicates as functions by:
+• with functions (this is the default provided that --conservative is not set): specify some predicates as functions by:

 • :- function p/n.: The last argument is the result.